 Most people fly into ORD but MDW is a great option too, particularly if you’re headed downtown.
 Did you know there are others?
+No matter where you fly in, a travel backpack makes your plane to city travel simple and seamless.

 Quick question: ORD or MDW?